 6 reasons to love dark chocolate

-We are undeniably a nation of chocoholics, with the UK coming fifth in the world’s highest chocolate-eating countries of 2014.
-However, the good news is that you don’t need to resist indulging if you are on a healthy diet, because milk chocolate’s sophisticated older sister – dark chocolate – has plenty of health benefits to warrant the treat.
+We are undeniably a nation of chocoholics, and the good news is that you don’t need to resist indulging if you are on a healthy diet, because milk chocolate’s sophisticated older sister, dark chocolate, has plenty of health benefits to warrant the treat.

 Chocolate is often the first thing we think about cutting out of our diet; however, before you embark on a period of chocolate-fasting and resist any tempting chocolatey treats, you might like to read our top reasons to love dark chocolate.
 A little of the good stuff – with a minimum of 70 per cent cocoa solids – is actually really good for you, rich in natural antioxidants and vital minerals including potassium, iron, magnesium and copper.